pjotrs-osnovskis/mr-softee-ms1/README.md

 Website contains 4 pages with various information on every page (Home, Hire a Van, Trays and About Us), Every page has naviagtion, hero section with brief description of the service, secondary section that has has relevant content for certain page and a footing.

-**Home:** Has a warm welcoming message and offer to hire a van for potential customers event, Benefits and Perks section with overall information for trust rating increase.
+**Home:** Has a warm welcoming message and offer to hire a van for potential customers event, Why us? section with reviews and links to theit source, modal on Read more if review is too large.

 **Hire a Van:** Contains a booking form in secondary section with **date** and **description** fields for customer to fill in.